 Fermi-Dirac Integral Combination Analytical Fits

-It long has been recognized that certain combinations of Fermi-Dirac integrals occur so often that it is computationally effective to have analytical representations of them.
+Certain combinations of Fermi-Dirac integrals occur so often that it is computationally effective to have analytical representations of them.
 Some of the older fits are not adequate to contemporary needs, especially as regards their derivatives (for which those fits usually were not designed).
 Here we provide Fortran-90 subroutines to evaluate several of those combinations and their derivatives with high accuracy.
 Links to the README and downloadable tarball are to the right.
 Our software is provided under GNU GPL.

 The fitting scheme and numerical tests are discussed in "Improved Analytical Representation of Combinations of Fermi-Dirac Integrals for Finite-temperature Density Functional Calculations", Computer Phys.
 Commun.
 192, 114-123 (2015) The reprint is available from our Publications.
 That paper should be cited for all references to the F-D integral fits software.